ThumusLive/utpm/README.md

 - [x] 📃 List all your packages
   - [x] 🗃️ As a list `utpm pkg list`
   - [x] 🌲 As a tree `utpm pkg tree`
+- [x] 🔎 Cloning package to edit them in the way you want! `utpm ws clone`
 - [ ] 💥 Customize your output (json or classic, `-j` in your commands)
 - [x] 🗄️ Delete and bulk delete your packages (`utpm pkg unlink`, `utpm pkg bulk-delete`)
 - [ ] 🚀 Publish it directly to Typst!